refinedev/refine/documentation/blog/2022-09-11-next-refine-pwa.md

 ```

 If you save your progress at this point and go to the browser, you won’t notice any significant change.
-This is because we’re yet to add resources to the **refine** component.
+This is because we’re yet to add resources to the **Refine** component.

 ## Adding Resources

-The resources prop is used to map a specific endpoint of the provided API to **refine**.
+The resources prop is used to map a specific endpoint of the provided API to **Refine**.
 The prop takes an array of properties, such as the name and list property.

 ```js
 resources={[{ name: "endpoint name", list: "/list", ... }]}
 ```

 The name property is the most important resource property.
-It is used to specify an endpoint from the provided API, which **refine**, then automatically creates a route for our app.
+It is used to specify an endpoint from the provided API, which **Refine**, then automatically creates a route for our app.

 For example, if we add a “products” value to the name property like so: